Randomizing multi-product formulas for Hamiltonian simulation: Comparison and numerical validation

-This allows us to disregard the sampling error in the comparison, and only think about asymptotic limits.
+Since the sampling errors of all of these methods are comparable, we disregard them in this comparison and instead only think about asymptotic limits.
+The number of required circuit evaluations for the same accuracy then follows directly from the corresponding resolution factors.
 The main difference between product and multi-product formulas is that Trotter-Suzuki algorithms do not have a resolution factor.
 This is equivalent to $\Xi=1$ with consequences for sampling complexity and error bounds.
-This advantage is, however, quickly outweighed as Childs and Wiebe's product formula clearly delivers an improved approximation that is exact up to a leading order of $2(\chi + R)-1$ in $t$.
+This advantage is, however, quickly outweighed as Childs and Wiebe's multi-product formula delivers an improved approximation that is exact up to a leading order of $2(\chi + R)-1$ in $t$.
 Modifying the leading power of $t$ is now possible by adding exponentially fewer terms.
-Note that they require the same circuit depth for $R=K+1$ in the randomized sampling framework due to the final term in Eq.~\eqref{eq:multi_product_formula}.
+Here, we consider only the simplest form of Childs and Wiebe's multi-product formula with $\ell_q=q$ since their improvements, e.g. those proposed in Ref.~\cite{lowWellconditionedMultiproductHamiltonian2019}, focus on increasing the success probability of their deterministic implementation without improving their error scaling and lead to significantly worse resolution factors.
+Furthermore, note that they require the same circuit depth for $R=K+1$ in the randomized sampling framework due to the final term in Eq.~\eqref{eq:multi_product_formula}.
 With matching and closed-form multi-product formulas, the approximation can be further improved to leading order $2\chi R+1$ in $t$.
 This means that only one additional $S_{2\chi}(\cdot)$ block improves the order by $2\chi$ rather than $2$ as for multi-product formulas of the prior art.
 While the scaling in $t$ of the novel multi-product formulas is superior to those of Childs and Wiebe, their theoretical error bound is not as tight, leading to a crossover of error bounds at $\sum|h_k| t<1$.
+While it is true that the error bounds cross over at comparably small errors, it is important to note that the significantly reduced resolution factors allow for multiple repetitions, i.e., $r$ evolutions of shorter times $t/r$, until the same number of circuit evaluations is required as for Childs and Wiebe's formulas.